b3b00/dendronNotes/notes/Perso.projects.dendronlike.todo.md

 ## note history
 - [ ] display note history
 - [ ] display note content in past : view only, no edition

+## favorite repository
+- [ ]  Allow user to define a favorite repository so he does not have to select it when he come back.